 Common Elements to Include in a Letter of Introduction

-Although the nature and purpose of the letter of introduction differ, there are some common elements that all letters of introduction should have.
+Although the nature and purpose of the letter of introduction differ, there are some common elements that all these letters should have.

 These elements include: